GerHobbelt/cef-wiki/GeneralUsage.md

 ## Using a Binary Distribution

-Binary distributions of CEF3 are available from the [project Downloads page](http://www.magpcss.net/cef_downloads/).
-They contain all files necessary to build a particular version of CEF3 on a particular platform (Windows, Mac OS X or Linux).
+Binary distributions of CEF3 are available from the [project Downloads page](https://cef-builds.spotifycdn.com/index.html).
+They contain all files necessary to build a particular version of CEF3 on a particular platform (Windows, MacOS or Linux).
+See the [Tutorial](Tutorial.md) Wiki page for detailed instructions on how to create a simple application using the CEF3 binary distribution.

 No matter the platform they all share the same general structure:

-  * **cefclient** contains the cefclient sample application configured to build using the files in the binary distribution.
-This application demonstrates a wide range of CEF functionalities.
-  * **cefsimple** contains the cefsimple sample application configured to build using the files in the binary distribution.
-This application demonstrates the minimal functionality required to create a browser window.
+  * **CMakeLists.txt** provides the [CMake configuration](https://cmake.org/overview/) for building the test applications included with the binary distribution.
+Platform-specific build instructions are provided as comments at the top of this file.
   * **Debug** contains a debug build the CEF shared library (libcef) and any other libraries required to run on the platform.
 This application demonstrates the minimal functionality required to create a browser window.
   * **include** contains all required CEF header files.
   * **libcef\_dll** contains the source code for the libcef\_dll\_wrapper static library that all applications using the CEF C++ API must link against.
 See the “C++ Wrapper” section for more information.
   * **Release** contains a release build the CEF shared library (libcef) and any other libraries required to run on the platform.
   * **Resources** contains resources required by applications using CEF (Windows and Linux only).
 This includes .pak files (binary files with globbed resources) and potentially other files such depending on the platform.
+  * **tests/cefclient** contains the cefclient sample application configured to build using the files in the binary distribution.
+This application demonstrates a wide range of CEF functionalities.
+  * **tests/cefsimple** contains the cefsimple sample application configured to build using the files in the binary distribution.
+This application demonstrates the minimal functionality required to create a browser window.
+  * **tests/ceftests** contains the ceftests sample application configured to build using the files in the binary distribution.
+This application provides unit test coverage for CEF APIs and functionality.

 Each binary distribution also contains a README.txt file that describes the platform-specific distribution in greater detail and a LICENSE.txt file that contains CEF’s BSD license.
 When distributing an application based on CEF you should include the license text somewhere in your application’s distribution.
 For example, you can list it on an “About” or “Credits” page in your application’s UI, or in the documentation bundled with your application.
 License and credit information is also available inside of a CEF3 browser window by loading “about:license” and “about:credits” respectively.

 Applications based on CEF binary distributions can be built using standard platform build tools.
-This includes Visual Studio on Windows, Xcode on Mac OS X and gcc/make on Linux.
+This includes Visual Studio on Windows, Xcode on MacOS and gcc/make on Linux.
 The project Downloads page contains information about the OS and build tool versions required for specific binary releases.
 When building on Linux also pay careful attention to the listed package dependencies.

-See the [Tutorial](Tutorial.md) Wiki page for detailed instructions on how to create a simple application using the CEF3 binary distribution.

 ## Building from Source Code

 CEF can be built from source code either locally or using automated build systems like [TeamCity](http://www.jetbrains.com/teamcity/).
 This requires the download of Chromium and CEF source code via Git.
-The Chromium code base is quite large and building Chromium from source code is only recommended on moderately powerful machines with more than 6GB of RAM.
+The Chromium code base is quite large and building Chromium from source code is only recommended on moderately powerful machines with more than 8GB of RAM.
 Detailed instructions for building Chromium and CEF from source code are available on the [BranchesAndBuilding](BranchesAndBuilding.md) Wiki page.

 # Sample Application